 GLASS – Anything that that is made of glass, (jars, bottles, cups, etc.) is not allowed on the school buses.

-SLEDS/SKATEBOARDS – Unless prohibited at their school, roll up sleds and skateboards that can be contained in a backpack and maybe transported on the bus.
+LONG-BOARDS/SKATEBOARDS – Unless prohibited at their school, long-boards/skateboards that can be fully contained in a backpack may be transported on the bus.

 STUDENTS CARRYING MONEY & CHECKS – Please be sure to place all important items in a sealed envelope with your child’s name and school written on the outside.
 This will help us return lost items quickly to the student if they are left on the bus.